 Southern Technical College course numbers consist of a three-letter alpha prefix followed by a three-digit course number.
-The three-letter alpha prefix identifies the academic discipline (see Course Descriptions).
-The level is specified by the first digit, as follows: 1 for freshman level and 2 for sophomore level.
-The last two digits are reserved for departmental use in indicating sequence of courses.
-Prerequisite(s) for any course may be waived with the written permission of the Director of Education or his/her designee and the designated corporate official.
-Course substitution requests must be approved by the Director of Education or his/her designee and the designated corporate official.
+The threeletter alpha prefix identifies the academic discipline (see Course Descriptions).
+Lower level courses are designated by 100 and 200 course numbers.
+Prerequisite(s) for any course may be waived with the written permission of the Director of Education or his/her designee and the designated main office official.
+Course substitution requests must be approved by the Director of Education or his/her designee and the designated main office official.